davidsimowitz/FSND-Logs-Analysis-Project/README.md

 ---------------------------------------------
 P3: Logs Analysis

-This project's goal is to build an internal reporting tool that will use information queried from a newspaper site's database to determine what kind of articles the newspaper site's readers prefer.
-The news database contains newspaper articles, as well as the web server log for the site.
-The log has a database row for each time a reader loaded a web page.
-Using that information, the summary tool answers questions about the site's user activity.
+This project's goal is to build an internal command line reporting tool that will use information queried from a newspaper site's database to determine what kind of articles the newspaper site's readers prefer.
+The tool determines the most popular articles, as well as authors, and days where the site experienced a high level of user request errors based on user activity and web server logs.

-The summary tool runs from the command line and does not take any input from the user.
-Instead it connects to the database, uses SQL queries to analyze the log data, and finds the following:
- + Most popular three articles of all time, sorted by popularity (most to least).
- + Most popular article authors of all time, sorted by popularity (most to least).
- + Days where more than 1% of user requests led to errors.

 Requirements
 ------------